udacity/create-your-own-adventure/english/Monty-Python/search.md

 Meet the black knight

 If you are looking for the Dark Night, you are in the wrong story.
-[Click here](../I'm-batman/batman.md) to find your way.
+[Go here](../I'm-batman/batman.md) to find your way.

 Chop off his limbs